 To set agreed working hours, you will first need to select the working period.
 This will determine which time frame the employee’s agreed hours will be calculated within.

 The work period will dictate how you schedule employees and the time frame in which overtime is calculated.
 It is assigned to a single employee.

-Note: Often a work period is the same as your businesses pay period, aligning the two will simplify overtime calculations.
+Note: Often a work period is the same as your business's pay period, aligning the two will simplify overtime calculations.

-To set up and assign a work period, select an employee to edit.
-Employment > Working hours section.
+To set up and assign a work period:

 - Weekly, select which day of the week the period will begin